-The producing asset is the PandeTemane PPA licence (301,1 thousand developed net acres).
-Our subsidiary Sasol Petroleum Temane Limitada, the operator, holds a 70% working interest in the PPA.
+In Mozambique, we have interests in two onshore assets, both are now producing with proved developed reserves, in the case of PSA these are limited to the first phase of production with additional facilities to be commissioned later.
+The first producing asset is the Pande- Temane PPA licence (301,1 thousand developed net acres).
+Our subsidiary Sasol Petroleum Temane Limitada (SPT), the operator, holds a 70% working interest in the PPA.
 The PPA expires in 2034 and carries two possible five-year extensions.
 There is no requirement to relinquish any acreage until the expiry of the PPA.

-The asset under development is the PSA licence (443,4 thousand undeveloped net acres) where we are currently developing oil and gas reservoirs contained in the Pande, Temane and Inhassoro fields.
+The second producing asset is the PSA licence (340,8 thousand undeveloped net acres and 43,6 thousand developed net acres) where we are currently developing oil and gas reservoirs contained in the Pande, Temane and Inhassoro fields.
+The PSA Temane G8 reservoir commenced production in May 2024.
 Our subsidiary Sasol Petroleum Mozambique Limitada (SPM), the operator, holds a 100% working interest.
 Under the terms of the current PSA licence, ENH as the licence holder is entitled to a profit share of production.
 The PSA field development plan amendment approval for Inhassoro, Temane and Pande was received on 29 September 2020 with a production period of 30 years expiring on 28 September 2050.
 There is no requirement to relinquish any acreage until the expiry of the individual development areas.
-The Corvo and Tafula areas remain under the commercial assessment period second renewal to the end of February 2024.
+The Corvo and Tafula areas were under the commercial assessment period second renewal to the end of February 2024 and according to the PSA licence, such areas are deemed relinquished upon the expiry of the commercial assessment period (February 2024) as a declaration of commerciality was not provided.